ncatlab/nlab-content/pages/4/7/3/4/24374/content.md

   \mathcal{S}
 $$

-Moreover, the inclusion functor restricts to an [[equivalence of categories]] when considering objects in $\mathcal{S}$ whose restriction maps are surjective (also called total objects).
+Moreover, the inclusion functor restricts to an [[equivalence of categories]] when considering objects in $\mathcal{S}$ whose restriction maps are surjective, which are sometimes called the total objects or [[flabby sheaves]].

 First, recall that every point in a ball $\mathcal{B}$ of an ultrametric space is at its centre while intersecting balls are contained into each other which  means that closed $2^{-n}$-balls partition a space.
 Thus, we can partition a metric space $(X, d)$ by defining a family of equivalence relation